open-policy-agent/gatekeeper/website/docs/operations.md

 out to be run in different pods.
-This allows Gatekeeper to accommodate needs like running in a monolithic pod in order to avoid overhead, or running each operation in a separate pod to make scaling individual operations easier and to limit the impact of operational issues with any one operation (e.g. if audit is running in its own pod, audit OOMing will not affect the validation webhook).
+This allows Gatekeeper to accommodate needs like running in a monolithic pod in order to avoid overhead, or running each operation in a separate pod to make scaling individual operations easier and to limit the impact of operational issues with any one operation (e.g. if audit is running in its own pod, audit running out of memory will not affect the validation webhook).

 Gatekeeper achieves this through the concept of `Operations`, which can be enabled via the `--operation` command line flag.
 To enable multiple operations this flag can be defined multiple times.
 If no `--operation`